 - Include fats in some way in every meal of baby.
 This increases the energy density of the meal and satiety level for your child.

 - Mix it up from time to time.
-Kids get bored of the same flavors.
+Kids get bored with the same flavors.
 Try different combinations and varieties of fats.

 - Keep the level of unsaturated fats high compared to the saturated fats in your child’s meals.

 - Stay away from trans fats, these are found in processed foods like biscuits, candies, noodles and other packeted items.
 There is a lifetime to try these foods.
-Let’s give first preference to building a healthy food foundation for our kids.
+Let’s give the first preference to building a healthy food foundation for our kids.

 My aim with writing this post was to compile a list of all sources of fats for children.
 Sometimes as mothers we tend to get stuck in a rut and feel a lack of inspiration when it comes to offering meals.
 I hope this post can be used as a resource for healthy fat ideas by mothers.